openxc/vi-firmware/docs/platforms/max32.rst

 On the chipKIT, ``UART1A`` is used for OpenXC output at the 460800 baud rate.
 Hardware flow control (RTS/CTS) is enabled, so CTS must be pulled low by the receiving device before data will be sent.
+There are a few tricky things to watch out for with UART (i.e. Bluetooth) output on the chipKIT, so make sure to read this entire section.

 ``UART1A`` is also used by the USB-Serial connection, so in order to flash the PIC32, the Tx/Rx lines must be disconnected.
 Ideally we could leave that UART